AMOOOMA/neural-network-made-in-java/src/README.md

 # Documentation of the project
 This is the docuementation for using this project.
-For import, you can directly use IntelliJ to import this project.
+For import, you can directly use IntelliJ to import this project.</br>
 (Note: the project included a sample of test data set and exchange rate data for training.)
 ## Data Parser class
 Data Parser takes csv file path as an input and use the built-in node class to construct an arrayList of nodes of data.
 Node class is defined as follows: